-When and how does it start?
+When and how does the sport season start?

 There are three sports seasons.
 The fall season usually starts in mid-September, the winter season starts around mid-November, and the spring season starts in mid-March.
 Students should listen to the morning announcements for organizational meetings and first practices.
 Questions about starting times can be directed to the main office.
 To be eligible to attend practice, students must have all paperwork completed in the athletic/main office and they need to have taken an ImPACT baseline test.

 All student-athletes in Pennsylvania must complete the PIAA forms to be eligible to participate and/or try out for any sport.
 Those forms can be found at piaa.org or at our school website under Athletics – Participation Paperwork.
 Sections 1-5 are to be completed by a parent/guardian.
 Section 6 must be completed by a physician after June 1 of that school year.
 Paperwork can be turned in at the TEMS athletic office.
 If a student-athlete is participating in a second or third sport during a school year, only Section 7, completed by a parent/guardian, is needed.
 Paperwork due dates: Fall – September 8; Winter – November ; Spring – February .